EnhancedRadioDevices/HamShield1.1/README.md

-HamShield1.0b Hardware
+HamShield1.1 Hardware

-These are the hardware design files for the HamShield1.0b electronics.
+These are the hardware design files for the HamShield1.1 electronics.

+Primary changes from the HamShield1.0b hardware are the RF switches that control what band is active.
+The entire shield is still compatible with the Arduino library.

 These hardware files were created with KiCAD.